tpnurmi-code/GBB/README.md

 ## Current status

 The current GBB implementation is a prototype developed in Python and PyTorch.
 It is intended as an experimental research framework for interpretable neuroimaging and biologically inspired machine learning.
+Refractoring of the code is in progress as it contains many files that are too long.

 The document below describes the project, its scope, validation strategy, and future development plans: [GBB project research plan](https://github.com/user-attachments/files/29357478/GBB_project_research_plan.pdf)